-There are two main things to consider when troubleshooting a threaded adhesive application that isn’t performing to specs.
+There are two main things to consider when troubleshooting threaded adhesive sealant failure.

-First, check the manufacturer’s technical data sheet and compare the relevant properties to the specifications from your engineering or design group.
-Threadlocker formulations come in a wide range of strengths and viscosities for specific compatibility with straight, tapered, fine or coarse thread patterns in pipe, pipe fittings and fasteners like bolts and screws.
+First, check the manufacturer’s technical data sheet and compare the relevant properties to the specifications of your engineering or design group.
+Threadlocker formulations come in a wide range of strengths and viscosities for specific compatibility with straight, tapered, fine, or coarse thread patterns in pipe, pipe fittings, and fasteners like bolts and screws.

-Threadlockers come in a variety of strengths to serve applications that require a permanent lock, or to lock fasteners in place but still allow for disassembly.
-If the listed strength does not match up with your experience with the product the following may help uncover the cause.
+Threadlockers come in a variety of strengths to serve applications that require a permanent lock or to lock fasteners in place but still allow for disassembly.
+If the listed strength does not match your experience with the product, the following may help uncover the cause.

-- Not strong enough: High temperatures that go beyond the adhesive rating can interfere with the cured properties.
-Some manufacturers report values as Fahrenheit, other as Celsius.
+Not strong enough: High temperatures that go beyond the adhesive rating can interfere with the cured properties.
+Some manufacturers report values as Fahrenheit, others as Celsius.
 Check for conversion errors and confirm design specs with adhesive selection.
-Specialty, high temperature anaerobic threadlockers resist 230 °C but conventional threadlockers resist up to 150 °C.
+Specialty, high temperature anaerobic threadlockers resist 230 °C, but conventional threadlockers resist up to 150 °C.

-When you are satisfied with the adhesive choice, then review the application process to see if any of the following conditions exist and can be corrected.
+When satisfied with the adhesive choice, review the application process to see if any of the following conditions that may cause sealant failure exist and can be corrected.

 Threadlockers fill the natural voids between threads.
 The adhesive cures to lock the fastener and component into a single unit and prevent loosening due to vibration.
 Any air pockets trapped in the bond area will interfere with the ability to achieve desired results.
 Some common applications and general guidelines follow:

-- Do not apply the sealant to the internal threads of the female pipe fitting to insure full coverage and to avoid pushing adhesive into the pipe as the joint is tightened to specs.
+Do not apply the sealant to the internal threads of the female pipe fitting to ensure full coverage and to avoid pushing adhesive into the pipe as the joint is tightened to specs.

-- Count back several threads from the leading edge and apply the sealant to the male pipe at the point where you expect the threads to engage.
+Count back several threads from the leading edge, then apply the sealant to the male pipe at the point where you expect the threads to engage.
 The bead of ‘squeeze out’ around the circumference of the assembled fitting is your evidence of correct adhesive application.

-- Open hole: Apply the sealant to the threads of the fastener where it will engage with component.
+Open hole: Apply the sealant to the fastener’s threads where it will engage with component.
 Check for visible squeeze out around the circumference of the fastener assembly.

-This covers some common scenarios encountered when bonding adhesives.
+This covers some common scenarios concerning sealant failure.
 Contact the manufacturer if you continue to experience difficulty achieving desired results.